 Smoking cigarettes will kill you, but before you die, you could experience some pretty terrible diseases and health conditions from smoking.
 Here are some of the most gruesome diseases caused by smoking*:

 More people die from lung cancer than any other type of cancer.
-Cigarette smoking is the number one risk factor for lung cancer; it's responsible for 87 percent of lung cancer deaths.
-Your chance of still being alive five years after being diagnosed is less than 1 in 5.
+Cigarette smoking is the number one risk factor for lung cancer; it's responsible for close to 90% of lung cancer cases.
+Your chance of still being alive five years after being diagnosed is about 1 in 5.

 2. COPD (chronic obstructive pulmonary disease)

 COPD is an obstructive lung disease that makes it hard to breathe.
 It causes serious long-term disability and early death.
 COPD starts by making it hard to be active, such as playing with a grandchild, then usually gets worse, until climbing a short set of stairs or even walking to get the mail is exhausting or impossible.
 It can leave people stuck in their homes, unable to do the things they want or see friends.
 About 85% to 90% of all COPD is caused by cigarette smoking.
 COPD is the fourth leading cause of death in the United States.

 Smoking harms nearly every organ in your body, including your heart.
 Smoking can cause blockages and narrowing in your arteries, which means less blood and oxygen flow to your heart.
 When cigarette consumption in the U.S. decreased, so did the rates of heart disease.
 Yet, heart disease remains the number one cause of death in the U.S.